Political Science

 Credits 3

 The Capstone Senior Seminar is the culmination of learning in the core curriculum.
 Subsequently, it requires substantial reading and informed participation.
 The course is designed to enhance critical thinking, review salient points of learning in the discipline, as well as prepare students to make the transition into graduate/professional schools and the work force.
-Furthermore, students will obtain information designed to improve their skills in the areas of professionalism, networking, relationships, finances, and leadership.
+Furthermore, students obtain information designed to improve their skills in the areas of professionalism, networking, relationships, finances, and leadership.